World Archery: Current rankings

-Summary Championships
+Editions

 The following table shows the venue of all World Championships on the current World Archery programme:

-Events
+Tournaments

 Summer Olympics

 Archery was first competed at the Summer Olympic Games in 1900 and, after a long hiatus from 1924, became a regular event from 1972.
 Team events were added in 1988.
 Recurve archery is currently the only discipline competed at the Olympics.

 Archery is also competed at the Summer Paralympics (recurve and compound disciplines), the Youth Olympic Games (recurve only), and the World Games (Field archery only).